Provable Training Data Identification for Large Language Models: Experimental Details

 \subsection{Data Split Setup}

 Unless otherwise specified (e.g., when varying $\pi_{\text{test}}$), in each trial we randomly split the dataset into two equal halves.
 All non-members from one half are used to construct the calibration set $\mathcal{D}_{\text{cal}}$, while the other half serves as the test set $\mathcal{D}_{\text{test}}$.
+The detailed information of the constructed dataset is presented in \Cref{tab:dataset-stats}.

 For the experiment in \Cref{fig:fdr_power_comparison_minigpt4_flickr}, in each trial, we further subsample the test set according to $\pi_{\text{test}}$.
 Specifically, we select $\pi_{\text{test}} \cdot |\mathcal{D}_{\text{test}}^{0}|$ points from $\mathcal{D}_{\text{test}}^{1}$ and $(1-\pi_{\text{test}}) \cdot |\mathcal{D}_{\text{test}}^{0}|$ points from $\mathcal{D}_{\text{test}}^{0}$, where $\mathcal{D}_{\text{test}}^{0}$ and $\mathcal{D}_{\text{test}}^{1}$ denote the non-member and member subsets of $\mathcal{D}_{\text{test}}$, respectively.